Ethnicities in Iran: Khorasani Turks

 The Khorasani Turks are Turkic-speaking people inhabiting parts of north-eastern Iran, and in the neighbouring regions of Turkmenistan up to beyond the Amu Darya River.
 They speak the Khorasani Turkic and live in North Khorasan, Razavi Khorasan, and Golestan provinces alongside Turkmens.

 Khalaj

-Khalaj people are a Turkic ethnic group who mainly reside in Markazi (Arak) and Qom provinces.
-The largest cities inhabited by Khalaj people are Komijan, Khondab and Dastjerd (Khalajestan).
+Khalaj people are a Turkic ethnic group who mainly reside in small parts of Markazi and Qom provinces.
+The largest cities inhabited by Khalaj people are Komijan, Khondab and Dastjerd (known as Khalajestan).